jeffreytse/jekyll-deploy-action/README.md

           actor: ''                  # Default is the GITHUB_ACTOR
           pre_build_commands: ''     # Installing additional dependencies (Arch Linux)
 ```

+Now this action supports the following providers:

+- [x] `github`: To publish the site to GitHub.
+- [x] `test`: To check if build passes on pull requests without publishing the site.
+- [ ] `ssh`: To publish the site into any server which supports SSH protocol.
+- ...

 To schedule a workflow, you can use the POSIX cron syntax in your workflow file.
 The shortest interval you can run scheduled workflows is once every 5 minutes.